openhab/openhab1-addons/bundles/binding/org.openhab.binding.dscalarm/README.md

 The openHAB DSC Alarm binding provides connectivity to the DSC Alarm panel via a TCP socket connection to the EyesOn Envisalink 3/2DS interface or a RS-232 serial connection to the DSC IT-100 interface.

 Additionally there is a DSC Alarm action bundle that can be installed along with the DSC Alarm binding.
 The action provides the ability to send DSC Alarm commands directly to the DSC Alarm system using rules.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/dscalarm/readme.html).

 ## Binding Configuration